Send money to Switzerland

-An IMT or an International Money Transfer is possible when you transfer money from account to account.
-The best part about Mozo’s guide on transferring money to Switzerland, is that it’s pretty straightforward.
-So if you don’t have much time on your hands, then Mozo’s the best place to be!
-Here you will learn about how and when to transfer at a pace that’s right for your personal situation.
+An IMT or an International Money Transfer takes place you transfer money from your domestic account to an account overseas.
+The best part about Mozo’s guide on transferring money to Switzerland is that it’s pretty straightforward.
+So if you don’t have much time on your hands, then read on to learn about how and when to transfer at a pace that’s right for your personal situation.

 Is an International Money Transfer right for me?

 If you’ve answered yes to a, b and d, then you’re certainly reading the right Mozo page.
 We will enlighten you further on the hows and whys of making an IMT.
-Had you also answered yes to c, then we would politely direct you to Mozo’s Travel Moneysection instead.
+Had you also answered yes to c, then you may want to check out our Travel Money section instead.

 You can convert Australian dollars to euros and transfer them to any Swiss destination.
 Do you have your recipient's bank ID numbers and their account details?
 Great!
 You’ll be transferring funds to their Swiss account in no time.
 Start the transfer process by using one of the following: